Dropsource/monarch/monarch/README.md

 You could also add stories inside your `lib` directory.
 The only requirement is that story files should end in `*_stories.dart`.

-Stories are just functions that return a `Widget`.
+Stories are functions that return a `Widget`.
 Therefore, your stories code doesn't require a dependency to Monarch.
 Also, since stories are plain functions, they can be re-used from your widget tests.